Analysis & Reports

-For more details regarding the contents of 2017.1, please see our release notes here.
+For more details regarding the contents of 2017.2, please review our release notes here.

 Increasing investment in our cross-platform Genus Apps technology by a steady increase in the richness of UI and logic expressiveness.
 Our Apps Form designer will be redesigned.

 Transition of Genus App Services to the aPaaS (Application Platform as a Service) level in the cloud utilizing a microservices based approach.
-Support for on-premise and third party hosted installations will be continued.
+Support for on-premises and third party hosted installations will be continued.

 Increased modelling capabilities for utilizing Genus App Platform as both a consumer and provider in our customer's microservices architecture.
 This will be carried through by an increased richness in our REST/JSON-offering, but also by dividing larger application models into smaller model domains.

 Continue to add to our list of supported database systems, and not only relational databases, but also NoSQL database systems.

-Continuous learn and adapt new technologies and functionalities.
+Continuous learn and adapt to new technologies and functionalities.
 On our current list is machine learning, exploration of visual decision logic and model revision control management.

 This roadmap contains forward-looking statements based on current expectations, forecasts and assumptions that involve risks and uncertainties.
 The actual results may vary from those stated or implied.